kubeflow/kubeflow/ROADMAP.md

 # Kubeflow Roadmap

+## Kubeflow 1.8 Release, Planned: October 2023
+The Kubeflow Community plans to deliver Kubeflow 1.8 in the October 2023.
+The release milestones and features are currently under review.
+The 1.8 Release Team has been assembled and their meeting times and notes can be found [here](https://docs.google.com/document/d/1Cs9XYl_SHfGP9vs1eHyqb6JAcpE3ilM-5iRuBnV9AB4/edit).

-## Kubeflow 1.7 Release, Planned: March 2023
+## Kubeflow 1.7 Release, Delivered: March 2023
-The Kubeflow Community plans to deliver its v1.7 release in March 2023, per this [timeline](https://github.com/kubeflow/community/pull/573).
+The Kubeflow Community delivered its v1.7 release in March 2023 per this [timeline](https://github.com/kubeflow/community/pull/573).
 The high level deliveries are being tracked in this [Project Board](https://github.com/orgs/kubeflow/projects/50/views/1).
 The v1.7 release process will be managed by the v1.7 [Release Team](https://github.com/kubeflow/internal-acls/pull/576) using the best practices in the [Release Handbook](https://github.com/kubeflow/community/blob/master/releases/handbook.md)

 Notable feature candidates in the [Project Board](https://github.com/orgs/kubeflow/projects/50/views/1) are:
 * Support for Kubernetes 1.25